 Roast for 25-30 mins until you can comfortably slice with a knife.

-With a brush coat your Carrots with your Honey-Balsamic glaze, ensuring full coverage.
+With a brush, coat your Carrots with your Honey-Balsamic glaze, ensuring full coverage.
 Place back in the oven at 220c (425f) for around 10 minutes or until sticky and caramelized.
-Turn and reglaze once.
+Turn and reglaze once throughout.

 Serve by pouring over any leftover glaze in the pan and a sprinkle of Parsley and seasoning if required.

 a) After scrubbing ensure you dry well - you want to dry roast the carrots in the first instance, excess moisture will make caramelization more difficult.